 Lines of Silence is space music from under the soil.
 Taking cues from classic 60s and 70s kosmische, space rock, progressive, ambient and New Age music, alongside noise rock and improvised and drone acts to create a contemporary take on psychedelia, mixed in with reverence for the natural world.
 Lines of Silence is the alias of David Little who used to make music as smallhaus.

 As smallhaus and Lines of Silence David has been featured on BBC 6 Music’s The Freak Zone, Resonance FM, NTS, Trust The Doc and Grenzwellen.

-Stations of the Sun – Lines of Silence’s new album will be released on Dimple Discs on 23 September 2022 (CD and download).
+23.09.22 Stations of the Sun – Lines of Silence’s new album on Dimple Discs is out now!